-- the manner in which the food is produced, processed, handled and packed, including the likelihood of contamination; - the extent and nature of processing or further preparation before consumption of the food; - the conditions under which the food will be stored; - the expected length of time before consumption of the food; and - the use and maintenance of instruments and equipment associated with food.
+- the expected length of time before consumption of the food; and - the use and maintenance of instruments and equipment associated with food.

 Training programmes should also consider the knowledge and skill levels of the personnel being trained.
-Topics to be considered for training programmes could include the following as appropriate to a person's duties:
+Topics to be considered for training programmes could include the following, as appropriate to a person's duties:

-- the principles of food hygiene applicable to the food business; - the measures relevant to the food business that are used to prevent contaminants in food; - the importance of good personal hygiene, including proper hand washing and wearing, when needed, appropriate clothing, for food safety; - the good hygiene practices applicable to the food business. - appropriate actions to take when food hygiene problems are observed.
+- the principles of food hygiene applicable to the food business; - the measures relevant to the food business that are used to prevent contaminants in food; - the importance of good personal hygiene, including proper hand washing and wearing, when needed, appropriate clothing, for food safety; - the GHPs applicable to the food business; and - appropriate actions to take when food hygiene problems are observed.